How and Why You Should Register Your Business Name

 Why You Should Register Your Business Name With Your State

 You have found a great business name.
 Congratulations!
 Finding a business name is an important first step toward starting your own business.
-Now it's time to take the next step, to be sure you can use your business name, and to get it registered.
+Now it's time to take the next step, to be sure you can use your business name and protect it.

 Registration of your business name is a good idea in two specific cases:

 - If you are thinking about starting a business but you are not yet sure what legal form you want, and you have a business name, register it.
-You can always change your mind later, but the registration process will save your name.
+You can always change your mind later, but the registration process will save your name so no one else can use it.

 - If you're forming a sole proprietorship, you should definitely register your business name with the state because sole proprietorships aren't registered in any other way.